wzetto/wz369.github.io/Research_etc/SFE/progress220728.md

 file into the main directory, along with excutable files (INCAR POTCAR KPOINTS), note that some extra parameters should be covered in INCAR file for NEB.

 \> Transition states, e.g. usf, isf, utf configurations, could be settled as 'anchor points' during NEB calculation.
-Those additional configurations should be stored into sub directory, indexed between the ini- and fin-structures.
+Those additional configurations should be stored in the sub directories, indexed between the ini- and fin-structures.
 Calculation will be undergone within main directory.

 \> Potential energy surfaces will then be approximated during the calculation & interpolation process.
 Thus those saddle points and energy barriers, 'optimized' trajectory, could be